Small mammals as pets: Hamster

 Hamsters first gained popularity as pets in the 1930s, with virtually all modern Syrian hamsters (the most common pet species) tracing their lineage back to a single litter of hamsters taken to Palestine for scientific research in 1930.
 Shortly thereafter, in 1938, hamsters were introduced to the United States.
 Dwarf hamsters are also popular pets.
 Wild hamsters are typically found in open areas such as deserts, plains, steppes, and fields.
 Hamsters scavenge for food, with a diet consisting primarily of grain and insects.
 Hamsters temporarily store their food in their large cheek pouches for transport to their burrows, where they maintain hoards.
 Territorial by nature, hamsters will react aggressively towards a member of their own species.

 Domestic hamsters that are caged together will act aggressively towards one another as they get older, usually fatally.
-Syrian hamsters are strictly solitary, while Roborovski dwarf hamsters can rarely be kept in pairs, this is strongly not advised.
+Syrian hamsters are strictly solitary, and while Roborovski dwarf hamsters can rarely be kept in pairs, this is strongly not advised.
 They typically are nocturnal or crepuscular, though they may be active during both night and day if their sleep schedule is disturbed.
 Hamsters produce two to four litters a year.
 Gestation takes 15 to 22 days and newborns only require nursing for approximately three weeks.
 The domestic hamster population is large; however, despite a rapid reproduction rate, wild hamster populations are diminishing due to habitat destruction and their place near the bottom of the food chain.